MahmoudSamiSenna/Automation_Task/README.md

 6-Run project from (InmotionHostingTest.xml) or (open src, then tes,t then java, then WebHostingTest.java)
-7-You will find all methods for each page in (src, then main, then java, then pages) 8-After running the test, you will find the screenshot folder contains all screenshots
+7-You will find all methods for each page in (src, then main, then java, then pages) 8-After running the test, you will find the screenshot folder contains all screenshots 9-You will find 2 videos that demonstrate both tests